wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8 =
+* NEW: Target campaigns to any page with wildcard URL support in "Where" conditions
+* NEW: CTA Click based retargeting to hide message in a campaign after being clicked
+* NEW: Message shwon retargeting can now hide message forever - after shown once

 = 1.7.1 =
 * Update: Dismiss button for admin notice about bonus themes and addon
 * Fix: Admin settings CSS changes, for compatibility with some themes